 Oh, Hillary.
 Who would you have become without Bill?
 Have you found yourself pondering this before?

-Then look no further than Sittenfeld’s fictional story of what would have happened to Hillary had she ditched Bill when he was unfaithful before their marriage.
+Then look no further than Sittenfeld’s contemporary fiction story of what would have happened to Hillary had she ditched Bill when he was unfaithful before their marriage.

-It had me longing to know what course our country would be on had the events of this novel been true.
+It had me longing to know what course our country would be on had the events of this political novel been true.
+We can’t wait to see this book adaptation.

-This book struck the perfect balance between lighthearted and serious.
+This political fiction book struck the perfect balance between lighthearted and serious.
 I was fascinated by the titular character’s quest to be the first female senator in PA.

 The dynamics at play when running for office drew me in, but I stayed for her marriage and her struggles to be everything to everyone.
-I loved the references to places I was familiar with making this a must-read for any local!
+I loved the references to places I was familiar with making this a must-read for any local and a perfect pick for a list of contemporary fiction books and books about women in politics!
+And because the elections are in November, we knew this is a perfect book for fall.

 This month’s reading challenge focused on Women in Politics so I picked up campaign widows as a light-hearted look at the spouses left behind when political campaigns hit the road.